Part Three: A Team Divided

 According to the longtime sports editor and columnist for The Journal Herald and Dayton Daily News Ritter Collett (1921-2001), who wrote the most comprehensive history of the UD basketball, both Torain and Waterman had returned for their season different people.
 It was “the consensus of the white Flyers then, and again 20 years later,” he explained, “that their teammates were strongly influenced by sources outside the basketball program and possibly off campus as well.”
 That is, both “were caught up in the militancy of the time.”
 Collett suggests this had caused them to develop a newfound sense of “racial pride” and an “awareness of the existence of prejudice.”
 He then claimed that “there had been no such real problems during [Torain and Waterman’s] early years on campus.”
 Readers are left to wonder whether Ritter meant the two men had previously simply not encountered racism, only recently became “aware of it” or simply kept quiet about its existence and dutifully played basketball.
 Ritter’s account of the situation is unambiguous about one point: Torain and Waterman were at fault.
 Torain underwent a “change in life style and moral beliefs,” and lost his starting forward position as a result of “moodiness” and “lethargic” play.
 Waterman is described as having suffered from the same fundamental problem: despite his “great natural athletic talent” he was “a moody young man.”

-Certainly Torain and Waterman saw the situation differently.
+Certainly, Torain and Waterman saw the situation differently.
 Both later explained that they had experienced “discrimination and prejudice” on campus, from their teammates, and from members of the athletic department.
 Today neither Torain or Waterman are present to tell us what happened and it is impossible to judge their claims.
 They were not, however, the first African-American players at the school to have leveled that charge.
-A decade before, Charles Benjamin Jones, who played for Blackburn in his first season as coach, found Blackburn unsupportive about the discrimination he faced when playing other teams and, if not openly hostile to his presence on the UD squad, then prone to forget to play him.
+A decade before, Charles Benjamin Jones, who played for Blackburn in his first season as coach, found Blackburn unsupportive in the face of the discrimination he faced when playing other teams.
+Indeed, Jones believed that while not openly hostile to his presence on the UD squad, Blackburn did not want to play him.
 Jones explained, “I encountered a great deal of discrimination in my years at UD.”
 “It was very plain to me,” he continued, “I was in a white man’s world and lots of people told me that.” .
 The absence of further complaints might be explained by the fact Blackburn’s subsequent teams were notable for their absence of black athletes.